 I think the thing that really set the Museum apart, for me, was the vast number of little details that pop up as you walk through.
 For example, they have sets of shoes put into the floor that represent some of the biggest shots in UNC history,and they even put those in-floor displays on the spot on the floor where that shot would have been taken on a real court.

 One of my favorite details - apparently in high school MJ was nicknamed "Magic."
 Guess he had to go with Air Jordan when that one was already taken.

-There's also ahallway where it has all the postseason hardware UNC has brought home from the NCAA tournament.
+There's also a March Madness hallway where it has all the postseason hardware UNC has brought home from the NCAA tournament.